 Three times a year, the five churches in Tolono come together.

 The churches typically join forces for a Thanksgiving service in November and for a service at the beginning of Tolono Fun Day in June.
 And for over 30 years, during the last week in January each year, the churches have taken turns hosting a worship service each night in celebration of the Week of Prayer for Christian Unity.

-See photos in the Oct.
-3 issue of The County Star.
+Read the full story in the Feb.
+12 issue of The County Star.

 The five churches of Tolono came together last week for the annual Week of Prayer for Christian Unity.

 About three dozen people gathered at Tolono United Methodist Church last Monday night during the second service of the week.

 The Week of Prayer is held during the last week in January each year.